Effective atypical intersections and applications to orbit closures: Introduction

 On the technical side, as we discussed above, the novelty of our approach is to work in the period torsor $P$.
 Its construction and the link between monodromy and differential Galois group is certainly not new and was noticed by several people in the nineties (but certainly known even before, since it is a generalization of Picard-Vessiot theory), and inspired by the work of Deligne \cite{zbMATH03385791}.
 However we weren't able to find a reference that accommodates our construction.
 For example O. Gabber pointed out to us \cite[\S 5]{zbMATH05718025} (in particular point b) of \S 5.4) and various papers and preprints of B. Malgrange (like \cite{zbMATH01787094}, where a more complicated setting is studied).
 The oldest reference we are aware of is due to Schlessinger.
 The role of the Gauss-Manin connection (and related foliated bundles) for the study of some Hodge loci is also highlighted in the work of Movasati, see for example \cite{zbMATH07423960}.
 With the aim of obtaining effective versions of the geometric Zilber-Pink for Shimura varieties (first obtained in \cite{MR3867286}), Binyamini and Daw \cite{binyamini2021effective} also noticed the advantage of the differential algebraic geometry viewpoint for atypical intersection problems (regarding the arithmetic side of the story, we refer also to Binyamini's work \cite{zbMATH07497568}).
-The framework considered by Binyamini and Binyamini-Daw, together with the very general Ax-Schanuel of Bl\'{a}zquez-Sanz, Casale, Freitag, and Nagloo discussed above (and its Hodge theoretic incarnation from \cite{2022arXiv220805182B}) were the main source of inspiration for our work.
+The framework considered by Binyamini and Binyamini-Daw, together with the very general Ax-Schanuel theorem of Bl\'{a}zquez-Sanz, Casale, Freitag, and Nagloo discussed above, and its Hodge theoretic incarnation first explored by Bakker and Tsimerman \cite{2022arXiv220805182B} were the main source of inspiration for our work.
+We remark here that, very recently, also the approach using o-minimality turned out to be effective \cite{2024arXiv240516963B}.
 Finally we mention also the work of Pila and Scanlon \cite{2021arXiv210505845P}, who used some interesting constructibility and model theoretic arguments related to algebraic differential equations as well as \cite{KO} (especially Thm.
 6.1 in \emph{op. cit.}).

+Since the first draft of this paper appeared online, it has found intersecting applications \cite{2024arXiv240619366K} \cite{2024arXiv240701304G} to the study of Ceresa cycles in families.